 Because of the coronavirus, the concerns of travellers on public transport, especially on the number of passengers, are important.
-Indeed, it is sometimes difficult for travellers to know whether or not transports will be crowded.
+Indeed, it is sometimes difficult for travellers to know whether transports will be crowded.
 However, it has become essential to stay updated, in order to avoid the risk of contamination.
 After the display of restaurants delivering or selling take-away food, zoom on the new Google Maps feature that allows you to assess the number of people on the road.

 Avoid crowds in transport at all costs